Homebrew (video games): Xbox 360

 Homebrew was since re-enabled on any Xbox 360 with dash 2.0.7371.0 or lower via an exploit referred to as the JTAG / SMC hack but was promptly patched again by Microsoft with the 2.0.8495.0 update.

 Homebrew has now become available on most Xbox 360 consoles due to the Reset Glitch Hack.
 It works on all current dashboards up to the latest revision.
 Because the Reset Glitch Hack required a modchip, soldering skills are a necessity when attempting to use this exploit.
-It was patched in all Winchester revisions of the Xbox 360 with mitigations in the hardware.
+It was patched in the Winchester revisions of the Xbox 360 with mitigations in the hardware.

-In early 2025, a new software-based exploit was introduced known as Bad Update, which involves a race condition with the hypervisor in software with a 80% success rate as of version 1.2 (with each attempt taking anywhere from between 50 seconds to 2 minutes).
-It works on all Xbox 360 consoles up to the latest Winchester revisions without the need of a modchip or directly modifying the console's hardware (as what was previously done with the JTAG and Reset Glitch Hack exploits).
-ABadAvatar, another software-based exploit introduced that same year is heavily based on Bad Update (being a fork of it) and involves a race condition with the Xbox Live Avatar sign-in system after the console has booted up.
-Both Bad Update and ABadAvatar are not permanent unlike with the JTAG and Reset Glitch Hack exploits however, and will revert to a stock configuration once it has been turned off and the exploit must be rerun every time the Xbox 360 is turned on.
+In early 2025, a software-based exploit known as Bad Update was introduced, which involves a race condition with the hypervisor in software.
+It depends on an exploit found in Tony Hawk's American Wasteland and Rock Band Blitz, and works on all Xbox 360 consoles up to the latest Winchester revisions without the need of a modchip or directly modifying the console's hardware (as what was previously done with the JTAG and Reset Glitch Hack exploits).
+A fork of Bad Update, ABadAvatar, was introduced later that year, which involves a race condition with the Xbox Live Avatar sign-in system after the console has booted up rather than the hypervisor, and does not depend on a game to trigger the exploit.
+Both Bad Update and ABadAvatar are non-persistent exploits however, and will revert back to a stock configuration once it has been turned off, meaning that the exploit must be rerun every time the Xbox 360 is turned on.

-Though hardware-based exploits such as the JTAG and Reset Glitch Hack are still the preferred methods of hacking the Xbox 360 for homebrew, Bad Update and the later ABadAvatar exploit allowed for easier accessibility to homebrew for users who are not experienced with hardware modding or soldering skills, and also allowed homebrew to work on the later Winchester revisions of the console which patched out the Reset Glitch Hack exploit.
+Though hardware-based exploits such as the JTAG and Reset Glitch Hack are still the preferred methods of hacking the Xbox 360 for homebrew, Bad Update and ABadAvatar allowed for easier accessibility to homebrew for users who are not experienced with hardware modding or soldering skills, and also allowed homebrew to work on the later Winchester revisions of the console which patched out the Reset Glitch Hack exploit.